raspberrypi/rpi-usb-gadget/README.md

 ## Using Raspberry Pi Imager

-You can also configure this functionality directly within the [Raspberry Pi Imager](https://raspberrypi.com/software) tool.
+You can also configure this functionality directly within the [Raspberry Pi Imager](https://raspberrypi.com/software) tool (requires version 2.0 or newer).
 Simply select "USB Gadget mode" in the `Interfaces & Features` customization tab to enable it and make sure you have also configured ssh for remote access in imager.

-For command-line users, this feature can also be activated with the `--usb-ether-gadget` flag when using the rpi-imager-cli.
+For command-line users, this feature can also be activated with the `--usb-gadget` flag when using the rpi-imager-cli.

 ```bash
 rpi-imager-cli --usb-gadget